scale-tone/scale-tone.github.io/_posts/2019-09-02-how-to-serve-static-content-with-azure-functions.md

     }
 }
 ```
 Though this change will also overshadow all your HTTP-triggered API methods (if you have any), so you will also need to explicitly define routings for those.

-Check out [this project](https://github.com/scale-tone/DurableFunctionsMonitor/tree/master/durablefunctionsmonitor.dotnetbackend), to see how this can be organized.
+UPD2: and for pure TypeScript-based projects I now have this ready-to-use scaffolding in form of a GitHub template repo - [durable-mvc-starter](https://github.com/scale-tone/durable-mvc-starter).
+It includes both server-side (Azure Functions) and client-side (React+MobX) projects, they are both automatically compiled together, and server side is pre-configured to serve client statics, thus leveraging the above mentioned benefits.